Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), a mandatory and three optional parameters can be provided.

--   The _**default_path**_ is a mandatory parameter that represents the default Excel file path used by Taipy to read and write the data.
+-   _**default_path**_ is a mandatory parameter that represents the default Excel file path used by Taipy to read and write the data.

--   The _**has_header**_ parameter specifies if the file has a header of not.
-If _has_header_ is True (by default or was specified), Taipy will use the 1st row in the Excel file as the header.
+-   _**has_header**_ indicates if the file has a header of not.<br/>
+    By default, _has_header_ is True and Taipy will use the 1st row in the Excel file as the header.

+-   _**sheet_name**_ represents which specific sheet in the Excel file to read:
+    -   By default, _sheet_name_ is None and the data node will return all sheets in the Excel file when reading it.
+    -   If _sheet_name_ is provided as a string, the data node will read only the data of the corresponding sheet.
--   The _**sheet_name**_ parameter represents which specific sheet in the Excel file to read.
-If _sheet_name_ is provided with a list of sheet names, the data node will return a dictionary with the key being the sheet name and the value being the data of the corresponding sheet.
-If a string is provided, the data node will read only the data of the corresponding sheet.
-The default value of _sheet_name_ is None and the data node will return all sheets in the provided Excel file when reading it.
+    -   If _sheet_name_ is provided with a list of sheet names, the data node will return a dictionary with the key being the sheet name and the value being the data of the corresponding sheet.

+-   _**exposed_type**_ indicates the data type returned when reading the data node (more examples of reading from Excel data node with different _exposed_type_ is available on [Read / Write a data node](../entities/data-node-mgt.md#excel) documentation):
+    -   By default, _exposed_type_ is `"pandas"`, and the data node will read the Excel file as a `pandas.DataFrame`.
--   When the _**exposed_type**_ is given as a parameter, if the _exposed_type_ value provided is `numpy`, the data node will read the Excel file to a numpy array.
-If the provided value is a custom class, data node will create a list of custom objects with the given custom class, each object will represent a row in the Excel file.
-If _exposed_type_ is not provided, the data node will read the Excel file as a pandas DataFrame.
+    -   If the _exposed_type_ value provided is `"numpy"`, the data node will read the Excel file to a numpy array.
+    -   If the provided _exposed_type_ value is a custom Python class, the data node will create a list of custom objects with the given custom class, each object will represent a row in the Excel file.

 ```python linenums="1"
 from taipy import Config